Traveling (song): Commercial performance

 Commercially, "Traveling" was a success in Japan.
-It became her sixth single to debut at number one on the Oricon Singles Chart, with over 277,100 units sold in its first week.
-It stayed at number one for a sole week, and spent a total of 20 weeks on that chart.
+It debuted at number one on the Oricon Singles Chart, with 277,100 units sold in its first week, becoming Utada's seventh number one single.
+It stayed at number one for two consecutive weeks, and spent a total of 20 weeks on that chart.
+It also debuted at number one on Tokyo Broadcasting System's (TBS) Count Down TV chart during the chart week of December 8, 2001, and stayed on that chart for 20 weeks.
 By the end of 2002, the single was ranked at number two on Oricon's Annual 2002 chart, just behind Ayumi Hamasaki's extended play H; it sold 856,140 units by the end of the year.
 This made it the second highest selling single by a female artist, just behind Hamasaki's entry, but was the highest selling single that did not include any other B-side or A-side tracks.
+"Traveling" was ranked at number 26 and number 39 on TBS' Annual Chart for 2001 and 2002, respectively.
 The single was certified million by the Recording Industry Association of Japan (RIAJ) for physical shipments of one million units.

-Eight years after its initial release, "Traveling" entered the Billboard Adult Alternative Radio Songs chart at number 81 during the chart week of April 6.
+In 2009, "Traveling" entered the Billboard Adult Alternative Radio Songs chart at number 81 during the chart week of April 6.
 It re-entered the chart during the chart week of May 6, 2015, peaking at number 75.
 It was certified gold by RIAJ for cellphone downloads of 100,000 units.
 According to the Oricon Style database, it is Utada's sixth-highest selling single.

 The DVD single was a success on the Oricon DVD Chart, peaking at number one.
 The Oricon Style database ranks the DVD single as Utada's second best selling DVD, just behind the live release of her Bohemian Summer 2000 Concert tour.
 As of May 2016, it is the 51st best selling DVD in Japan, selling over 820,000 units.